Tatarak

 Sweet Rush (Polish: Tatarak) is a 2009 Polish drama film directed by Andrzej Wajda.
 The film won the Alfred Bauer Prize (in tie with Giant) at the 59th Berlin International Film Festival in 2009.

-The film is based on a small-town in Poland in the late 1950s, where an aging woman married to a workaholic doctor meets a young man who makes her feel young again.
-Framed around this story, lead actress Krystyna Janda discusses the death of her husband from cancer.
+The film is set in a small town in Poland in the late 1950s, where an aging woman married to a workaholic doctor meets a young man who makes her feel young again.
+Framed around this story, lead actress Krystyna Janda discusses the death of her husband Edward Kłosiński from cancer.